Guidance for comparing courses

 • It is important to take time to understand the course, or subject area data and how it fits alongside the other information available about the courses and universities or colleges you are interested in.
 Such as the modules and options offered by different courses and which appeal to you.

-• The final year students surveyed in the National Student Survey in 2023 will have experienced disruption during their course, including COVID lockdown measures and some may have faced disruption from industrial action affecting teaching and assessments.
-A review of the NSS results showed no evidence of unexpected volatility in the results.
+• The final year students surveyed in the National Student Survey in 2024 will have experienced disruption prior to and during their studies due to a range of factors including the recovery period from Covid-19 and some may have faced disruption from industrial action affecting teaching and assessments.
 The NSS survey invites students to reflect on their student experience as a whole – and it may be assumed that many responded on that basis, so the impact of the pandemic and/or industrial action may be on some students’ minds.

 You can find out about the data that we publish on our ‘About our data page.